- semiotic uncertainty through proliferation of meaning

 Dante’s critique of religious hypocrisy in Inferno 23 might well have influenced Boccaccio in Decameron 1.6, a novella whose rubric states that it treats “the evil hypocrisy of the clergy”: “la malvagia ipocresia de’ religiosi”.
 In that novella Boccaccio’s exposé of clerical hypocrisy focuses on the “Friars Minor, who do not dare to touch money”—“frati minori, che denari non osan toccare” (Dec.
 1.6.9)—precisely the Franciscan order referenced in the opening terzina of Inferno 23.

-In Inferno 23 Dante’s thoroughgoing critique of what Boccaccio calls “la malvagia ipocresia de’ religiosi” takes in Franciscans, Benedictines, the lay Order of the Blessed Virgin Mary known as Frati Gaudenti, the faculty of theology of Bologna, and Hebrew Pharisees.
+As we can see from the above discussion, Dante’s critique of what Boccaccio calls “la malvagia ipocresia de’ religiosi” is thorough and profound.
+In this canto, Dante’s scathing critique takes in: Franciscans, Benedictines, the lay Order of the Blessed Virgin Mary known as Frati Gaudenti, the faculty of theology of Bologna, and Hebrew Pharisees.